ENVSS 1040 Planet Earth 4 Credits

 Typically Offered: Fall - Spring

-ENVSS 1230 Survey of Cultural Geography 3 Credits
+ENVSS 1230 Cultural Geography 3 Credits

 An introduction to the culture of peoples, with a focus on the constructing of culture and the primary components of culture: ethnicity, language, religion, and popular culture.
 The course concentrates on cross-cultural comparisons in an attempt to broadly describe cultures from around the world.